Calcutatator/BIP/BIP-15.md

 # BIP-15 - Frontinus House Proposal 2 (Frontinus Expansion pt I)
 The Frontinus House process is a funding mechanism which utilises DAO assets to attract talented builders and to incentivise building within BibliothecaDAO and its current ecosystem.

-This current proposal aims are :
+This current proposal aims are:
 -  Expand upon the FH system and builder ecosystem
 -  Push for building within the Realms World Contract specifically
 -  Lock in builders within the ecosystem to synergise with Bibliotheca DAO